aostephano/calculator_flutter/README.md

 - ...

 #Flashcards questions
-- What is a Callback Function
+- What is a Callback Function?
+- How arrow functions work?
+- What Fold method/Reduce method do?
+- AddAll method does?

+#English flashcards
--
+- gist